 We’re going to answer those questions to the best of our ability now.
-Of course we don’t work for Disney so we don’t know their motives behind all the decisions they make regarding Galaxy’s Edge, but based on the opening so far and guest flow we have an idea.
+Of course, we don’t work for Disney so we don’t know their motives behind all the decisions they make regarding Galaxy’s Edge, but based on the operations so far and guest flow, we have an idea.

 Is there FastPass in Star Wars Galaxy’s Edge?

 Currently as of January 2020, at this time there are no FastPasses in Star Wars Galaxy’s Edge in either the Disneyland or the Hollywood Studios version.